lawrencewoodman/techtinkering.com/content/articles/2013-04-16-beginning-assembly-programming-on-the-commodore-vic-20.md

 It is useful to know that a `$` indicates a hexadecimal number, a `%` a binary number, and if neither then a decimal number.
 If a number is prefixed with a `#` this says that it is a literal number as opposed to being a reference to an address in memory.

-## Vicmon: A Machine Language Monitor
+## VICMON: A Machine Language Monitor
 A machine language monitor is a good way to start learning assembly language.
-Vicmon was released by Commodore in 1982 and hence is quite common.
+VICMON was released by Commodore in 1982 and hence is quite common.
 A ML monitor allows you to inspect and alter memory as well as run code from memory.
-In addition many, including Vicmon, allow you to assemble (turn mnemonic representations of machine code into actual machine code) and disassemble (turn machine code into a mnemonic representation).
+In addition many, including VICMON, allow you to assemble (turn mnemonic representations of machine code into actual machine code) and disassemble (turn machine code into a mnemonic representation).
 The interactive nature makes it an ideal learning tool as you can try things out and straightaway see what happens.
 Later on a ML monitor can help you to debug your programs and understand other people's better.

-[Vicmon ](http://www.zimmers.net/anonftp/pub/cbm/vic20/roms/tools/4k/Vicmon-6000.prg "Vicmon 4k Cartridge image") can be downloaded from the [zimmers.net 4k tool ROMS archive](http://www.zimmers.net/anonftp/pub/cbm/vic20/roms/tools/4k/) and a [manual](http://funet.cbm8bit.com/cbm/vic20/manuals/VICMON-DOCS.zip) is available from the [funet.cbm8bit.com vic-20 manuals archive](http://funet.cbm8bit.com/cbm/vic20/manuals/).
+[VICMON](http://www.zimmers.net/anonftp/pub/cbm/vic20/roms/tools/4k/Vicmon-6000.prg "VICMON 4k Cartridge image") can be downloaded from the [zimmers.net 4k tool ROMS archive](http://www.zimmers.net/anonftp/pub/cbm/vic20/roms/tools/4k/) and the [manual](https://archive.org/details/VICMachineCodeMonitor/mode/2up) is available online.
+For an in-depth look at how to write machine language programs with VICMON see:  [Programming in Assembly with VICMON on the VIC-20](/articles/programming-in-assembly-with-vicmon-on-the-vic-20/).

-## Using Vicmon
+## Using VICMON
-Attach your Vicmon cartridge while your Vic-20 is off and then turn it on.
+Attach your VICMON cartridge while your VIC-20 is off and then turn it on.
 Or if using an emulator, attach the cartridge image at $6000.

 To enter the monitor from BASIC:
 ```` basic